TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure S5 phenotyping-mpl**.
 Detailed phenotyping of five Oryza accessions.
-The three domesticated accessions produce more spikelets than their wild relatives.
+The three domesticated accessions produce more spikelets and secondary branches than their wild relatives.
+The domesticated accessions have a similar number of primary branches, but Asian domesticated species have more secondary branches and spikelets than domesticated African accessions.
 In comparison to *O. sativa japonica*, *O. sativa indica* produces more secondary branches.

 **Figure S6 qpcr-confirms-sampling**.